 Paul said he was obligated “to make all men see” (Ephesians 3:9 KJV).
 Any man or woman of God, with a passion for their call, experiences frequent times of frustration.
 Most of the frustration comes from trying to get people to see what we see.
 Trying to get our people (congregation) to grasp what God has shown us through the Word, the vision He has given us (Proverbs 29:18, Habakkuk 2:2-3), and the need for faithfulness (Psalm 12:1, 31:23, Proverbs 20:6), etc.

-Paul said, “for this cause I bow my knees” (Ephesians 3:14).
-The person of God feels a driving force to pray.
-He must pray for his people, the work of God, and in seeking God’s mind and will.
+Paul said, “for this cause I bow my knees unto the Father of our Lord Jesus Christ” (Ephesians 3:14).
+The man or woman of God feels a driving force to pray.
+He must pray for his people, the work of God, and in seeking the mind of God.
 Samuel said, “Morover, as for me, God forbid that I should sin against the Lord in ceasing to pray for you” (1 Samuel 12:23).

 Pastors are particularly held captive by the church or body of Christ.
 They are in many ways married to the church.
 They know it’s through the church that God’s manifold wisdom will be made known to this world and all the powers of darkness (Ephesians 3:10-11, 21), that the gates of hell will be knocked down (Matthew 16:13-19), and that the church alone was given the authority to bind and loose (Matthew 16:13-19 and 18:18-20).

 It is the church that Jesus will ultimately use to defeat the powers of darkness, to give victory to God’s people, and to display God’s glory, majesty and wisdom.
 As a result, the pastor has given himself to the church, second to Jesus alone.
 He is committed to building, defending, protecting, growing, and strengthening the church.